kh0pper/DSCI-5330-Assignment-02/Ford_Executive_Memo_Outline_Based.md

 - Thin margins leave little room for error in execution or market disruptions

 **Strategic Patterns Observed:**
-- **2018 Segmentation Strategy**: The creation of distinct business units (Blue/Model e/Pro) was Ford's strategic response to deteriorating margins and industry transformation
+- **2018 Segmentation Strategy**: The creation of distinct business units (Blue/Model e/Pro) was Ford's strategic response to deteriorating margins and industry transformation, applying the materiality principle by separating operations with significantly different risk profiles and growth prospects
-- **Portfolio Optimization**: Clear pivot toward higher-margin products (trucks, SUVs) with elimination of sedan portfolio from North America
+- **Portfolio Optimization**: Clear pivot toward higher-margin products (trucks, SUVs) with elimination of sedan portfolio from North America, reflecting the matching principle by aligning product investments with revenue potential
-- **EV Investment Strategy**: Aggressive investment in electrification through dedicated Model e division, enabling transparent tracking of transformation costs vs. core profitability
+- **EV Investment Strategy**: Aggressive investment in electrification through dedicated Model e division, enabling transparent tracking of transformation costs vs. core profitability in accordance with proper expense recognition principles
 - **Commercial Focus**: Ford Pro emergence as a stable revenue generator, targeting less price-sensitive fleet customers with recurring service contracts
-- **International Restructuring**: Exit from unprofitable global markets to focus resources on profitable segments
+- **International Restructuring**: Exit from unprofitable global markets to focus resources on profitable segments, demonstrating conservative accounting practices by recognizing impairments when market conditions deteriorated

 **Recommendations:**
 - Strengthen **quality control and recall management**, as unexpected costs have historically hurt margins